Workclamp Lengths

 "Oscillate" or "Run-Away" at Hi-Speed!

-And Always Keep Your Hands Away from Any Point Where
+Always Keep Your Hands Away from ANY Point Where

 Y-Carriage Movement Could "Pinch" Your Hands,